Perth Zoo’s Animal Ethics Committee approves any research application that involves animals or animal husbandry at Perth Zoo.

 Perth Zoo is required to manage the keeping and use of its animal collection in accordance with the Western Australian Animal Welfare Act 2002 (‘the Act’) and the Australian Code for the Care and Use of Animals for Scientific Purposes 2013 (‘the Code’).

-Any proposed research project involving animals at Perth Zoo must have prior written approval from the Animal Ethics Committee (AEC).
-Prospective researchers and students should be aware that Perth Zoo’s Research and Animal Ethics Committees meet quarterly and that ample time should be allowed to develop, refine and (where necessary) amend proposals in light of comments or direction by either of these committees.
-Upon receipt of approval from the Zoo’s AEC you may also be required to submit a separate application to your University AEC for their information only.
+Any proposed research project involving animals at Perth Zoo must have prior written approval from the Animal Ethics Committee (AEC) prior to commencement.
+Prospective researchers and students should be aware that the Animal Ethics Committee that oversees projects at Perth Zoo meets quarterly, and that ample time should be allowed to develop, refine and (where necessary) amend proposals in light of comments or direction by the AEC.
+Upon receipt of approval from the AEC you may also be required to submit a separate application to your University AEC for their information only.

 The Animal Ethics Terms of Reference explains why - and how - the Perth Zoo's Animal Ethics Committee operates.